Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Cofibrant resolutions for -operads in spectra

 \begin{notat} Let $T_{1}$ and $T_{2}$ be two leveled $n$-trees.
-We say that $T_{1}\geq T_{2}$ if, up to permutations and contractions of permutable levels, $T_{2}$ can be obtained from $T_{1}$ by contracting levels.
+We say that $T_{1}\geq T_{2}$ if, up to permutations of permutable levels and contractions of permutable levels, $T_{2}$ can be obtained from $T_{1}$ by contracting levels.
 Given two such trees $T_{1}\geq T_{2}$, we fix the following notation.

 To each vertex $v\in V(T_{2})$ we associate a leveled sub-tree $T_{1}[v]$ of the leveled tree $T_{1}$ in such a way that $T_{1}$ is obtained (up to permutations and contractions of permutable levels) by grafting all the trees $T_{1}[v]$ together.
 For instance, from the two leveled trees $T_{1}\geq T_{2}$: